Table of Contents

 - Often benign mole with increase in size, formation of irregular borders or peripheral change in color

-- May be due to "reactivation" of radial proliferation
+- May be due to reactivation of radial proliferation

-- Usually 5 mm or less
+- Usually ≤ 5 mm

 - Note: atypia often present in childhood acral lesions (Pediatr Dev Pathol 1998;1:388)